Bend-Function/Bend-Function.github.io/_posts/2022-07-11-A-Concert-Review.md

 A man asked me he wanted to buy my ticket however I had not any tickets left I just bought one for me.
 I asked him for how much if I bought a ticket from him.
 He told me that his tickets had 30% discount(but I thought the position would really bad).

+I try to find a list for the concert but they did't prepare it for audiences.

 ## Find seat

 My seat was in Row 15, No. 20.
 The seating arrangement of the theatre is unusual.
 No.1 seats of each row are in the middle and seats which have odd number are on the left side even number seats are on the right side.